time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

 ```

 First bootstrap the 7 nodes.
 Call them hbase-001, hbase-002...
 If you want the
 rest of these instructions to work without alteration.
-Here's some pseudocode,
+Here is some pseudocode,
 but you have to do it manually (or write your own code) since your IP addresses
 and node names could be anything.